Export microsoft/phi-2

 print(f"expected: {string_type(expected, with_shape=True, with_min_max=True)}")

-# Unnecessary steps but useful in case of an error
+# Two unnecessary steps but useful in case of an error

 # We check the cache is registered.